 Just a little bit about me.
-I was born in nineteen-sixty, which meant that I missed what was reputedly the grooviest decade of all time and that instead I got the bad-taste seventies and Margaret Bloody-Thatcher’s eighties instead.
+I was born in nineteen-sixty, which meant that I was effectively too young to enjoy what was reputedly the grooviest decade of all time and in its stead I got the bad-taste seventies and Margaret Bloody-Thatcher’s eighties instead.
 Still, at least the music was good and the cars were better than they might have been.

 Like most folk I’ve lived in some weird and fantastic places, from Hong-Kong as a youung child, to the Isle of Lewis in the Outer Hebrides of Scotland, and even in a family-friend’s public zoo for a year (to get home I had to go through the entrance turnstiles).
 At the moment I am living aboard my 57′ narrowboat, nb Cardinal Wolsey, and am roaming the canals of England.